hfukada/fukadaus/_posts/2018-07-15-aac-miso-soup.md

 - Shimeji Mushrooms

 ## Steps
-1. Bring the water to a light boil and Dashi stock to the water.
+1. Bring the water to a light boil and add Dashi stock to the water.

     ![About this much dashi]({{ "/assets/img/aac_miso_soup/add_dashi.jpg" }}){:width="600px"}